martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 An [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) at its simplest level is a piece of code that lives in Azure and can be triggered via a range of [bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp) and can output its results as a to other systems as an output bindings (including HTTP request and response).

 Functions are a central tenant of Azure's serverless offering and removes the need to worry about servers or infrastructure.
-Customers pay for Function according to the amount of consumption they use (based on number of executions, execution time, and memory used).
-This is called a "consumption plan" and is designed to be truly scalable and serverless.
+Customers pay for Functions according to consumption based on number of executions, execution time, and memory used.

 Functions support multiple programming languages including C#, Java, JavaScript, TypeScript and Python.